Nika Nesgoda: Virgin Series

 Bill Donohue of the Catholic League has publicly criticized Nesgoda's work as an affront on Catholicism.
 Nesgoda told Vice News that her work is meant to be a study of the role of women in church-commissioned art.
 "I think [critics like Donohue are] missing the point... some of the famous artists the church sought after to paint cathedrals and whatnot would bring their models – and a lot of these models were prostitutes and 'sinful women' – and the church condoned it, under the auspices of trying to convert them into good Christians".

-Other Work
+Other work

 Nesgoda spent much of her earlier artistic life focused on portraiture, her current work is devoted to "landscapes in tiny objects, change, and texture.
 Her Landscrapes are large-format photographic images that explore the texture and nature of tiny objects through close-up photography.

 Personal life

 Nesgoda is a graduate of Columbia University.
 In 2004 she took a ten-year break from art to raise her three children.
+She has played cello for the 1980s tribute band The Cherry Bombs.

+Sculpture dealer and thoroughbred breeder, Cyril Humphries, named a racehorse after the artist.